 · Observe 1.5m physical distancing requirements wherever practical whilst not dancing (except for household members).
 Don’t greet other people physically.

 · Use the same seat throughout the evening.

 · Limit unnecessary social gatherings outside the hall.

-· Use hand sanitiser or wash hands thoroughly with soap and water, at the start and end of the event, and, where possible, between dances.
+· Use hand sanitiser or wash hands thoroughly with soap and water, at the start and end of the event, and, before and after supper (on nights with supper).
 Use our sanitiser or your own.

 · Follow the safety-related directions of our COVID Safety Coordinators or dance organisers.